Learning Styles and How To maximize your success in school

 The procedure to obtain necessary learning accommodations is simple:

-- Identify yourself to the Coordinator of Services for Disabled Students.
+- Identify yourself to the Office of Student Accessibility Services.

 - Provide documentation about the nature and history of the disability.